bmcminn/PHPCSS/README.md

 PHPCSS sports the following features.

-1. Monitors itself and updates "style.css" when it needs to.
+1. Monitors itself and updates <code>style.css</code> when it needs to.
 (No tedious, manual updating)
-2. Server agnositic, so you can use it on any server that supports PHP.
+2. Server agnositic, so you can use it on any server that supports PHP4/5.
 (Most any server does anyway)
 3. Concatenates all CSS resources in one file via include/require statements.
 (Very little HTTP overhead ++good)
 4. Predefined functions that provide:
-    - Fontsize and line-height attributes in PX and REM values, (future proof typesetting while being backwards compatible)
+    - <code>fontsize</code> and <code>line-height</code> attributes in PX and REM values, (future proof typesetting while being backwards compatible)
     - Define which vendor prefixes to support via array definition.
-    - Vendor prefixed CSS3 attributes with standard attribute.
+    - Vendor prefixed CSS3 attributes with standard attribute definition.
 5. Push your site live with one code change.
-Comment out the reference to "style.css.php" and you're good to go since you already reference the "style.css" in your document &lt;head&gt;
+Comment out the reference to <code>style.css.php</code> and you're good to go since you already reference the <code>style.css</code> in your document &lt;head&gt;

-I'm providing this script since I feel this is a cleaner approach to CSS preprocessing that doesn't require learning a new syntax or frustrating setup issues, and because I wanted to give back to the greater web/dev community for all the help and inspiration I've received over the years.
+I'm providing this script because this is a cleaner approach to CSS preprocessing that doesn't require learning a new syntax or frustrating setup issues and because I want to give back to the greater web/dev community for all the help and inspiration I've received over the years.

 If you use this, Awesome!
-But I would appreciate you crediting me with a mention on twitter or link back to here.
+But what would be even better is you crediting me with a mention on twitter or link back to here.
+I'd greatly appreciate it and would gladly reciprocate.

 Please submit feedback or fork the scripts if you have improvements you wish to make.